argoproj/argo-workflows/docs/cluster-workflow-templates.md

 ## Introduction

-`ClusterWorkflowTemplates` are cluster scoped `WorkflowTemplates`. `ClusterWorkflowTemplate` can be created cluster scoped like `ClusterRole` and can be accessed all namespaces in the cluster.
+`ClusterWorkflowTemplates` are cluster scoped `WorkflowTemplates`. `ClusterWorkflowTemplate` can be created cluster scoped like `ClusterRole` and can be accessed across all namespaces in the cluster.

 `WorkflowTemplates` documentation [link](./workflow-templates.md)